Wiiseguy/node-streambuf/README.md

 let nameLength = buffer.readUInt32LE();
 let name = buffer.readString(nameLength);

-buffer.seek(4); // go back to the beginning of the name buffer.writeString(name.toUpperCase()); // overwrite the name in the buffer with something else
+buffer.skip(-nameLength); // go back to the beginning of the name buffer.writeString(name.toUpperCase()); // overwrite the name in the buffer with something else

 ```